pydanny/pydanny.github.com/posts/2012-08-24-public-service-message.rst

 :tags: python, pycon, django
 :category: python

 Hi, I'm Daniel Greenfeld.
-You might know me from this blog_.
+You might know me from my blog_.
 I'm here to talk to you about a very import subject: **Submitting your talk early to PyCon US.**

 .. _blog: http://pydanny.com